kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

   * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to add support for the storage system in their Kubernetes cluster.

 Alternatively, deployment could be simplified by having all components (including external-provisioner and external-attacher) in the same pod (DaemonSet).
 Doing so, however, would consume more resources, and require a leader election protocol (likely https://git.k8s.io/contrib/election) in the `external-provisioner` and `external-attacher` components.

+Containers provided by Kubernetes are maintained in [GitHub kubernetes-csi organization](https://github.com/kubernetes-csi).

+#### Cluster-Level Deployment
+Containers in the cluster-level deployment may be deployed in one of the following configurations:

+1. StatefulSet with single replica.
+Good for clusters with a single dedicated node to run the cluster-level pod.
+A StatefulSet guarantees that no more than 1 instance of the pod will be running at once.
+One downside is that if the node becomes unresponsive, the replica will never be deleted and recreated.
+1. Deployment with multiple replicas and leader election enabled (if supported by the container).
+Good for admins who prefer faster recovery time in case the main replica fails, at a cost of higher resource usage (especially memory).
+1. Deployment with a single replica and leader election enabled (if supported by the container).
+A compromise between the above two options.
+If the replica is detected to be failed, a new replica can be scheduled almost immediately.

+Note that certain cluster-level containers, such as `external-provisioner`, `external-attacher`, `external-resizer`, and `external-snapshotter`, may require credentials to the storage backend, and as such, admins may choose to run them on dedicated "infrastructure" nodes (such as master nodes) that don't run user pods.

 #### Topology Representation in Node Objects
 Topology information will be represented as labels.